There are two main ways this is used:

-- In an earlier episode, Krusty walks off an award show due to a terrible script fulled with Incredibly Lame Puns.
-He accidentally leaves his mic on and broadcasts himself on live TV saying "At least I can take off this girdle." *sound of large gut spilling out*
+- In an earlier episode, Krusty walks off an award show due to a terrible script filled with Incredibly Lame Puns.
+He accidentally leaves his mic on and broadcasts himself on live TV saying "At least I can take off this girdle." [sound of large gut spilling out]

-- An old Mickey Mouse short "The Dognapper" shows Peg-Leg Pete receieving his comeuppance by being frog-marched through the streets with a feminine corset binding his arms to his sides.
+- Western Animation Mickey Mouse: The short "The Dognapper" shows Peg-Leg Pete receiving his comeuppance by being frog-marched through the streets with a feminine corset binding his arms to his sides.

 - Futurama: The intensely vain Zapp Brannigan suffers a girdle failure when visiting an extremely high gravity planet.

-- In one episode of Garfield and Friends, Garfield attends a cat obedience class with a snooty teacher who secretly wears a girdle under his suit.
+- Garfield and Friends: In one episode, Garfield attends a cat obedience class with a snooty teacher who secretly wears a girdle under his suit.

 - The Mask once featured an ultra modern home that had hundreds of robotic arms to do chores.
 Of course, the thing went haywire and ripped the suit off Charlie, causing him to cry "It's not a girdle!
 It's a sports support!

-- In an episode of The Critic involving Jay's sister attending a debutante ball, a quick shot of a maid attempting to tie a corset is followed by the reveal that it was being put on Jay.
+- The Critic: In an episode involving Jay's sister attending a debutante ball, a quick shot of a maid attempting to tie a corset is followed by the reveal that it was being put on Jay.
 Outside his tuxedo and binding his arms, as well!

 - This has become so associated with William Shatner he's become the Trope Codifier.
 Any parody of Star Trek worth its salt is bound to include a few shots at the infamous girdle, which he denies ever having worn to this day.

 - Tabloids that love to point out the follies of celebrities often feature unfortunate actresses with their Spanx showing from under their dresses as they disembark cars.

 - Jimmy Kimmel has admitted publicly to wearing Spanx for men during his heavier days.